blake-r/pytest-durations/README.md

 ## Change Log

+### 1.5.0 (Apr 27, 2025)

+* Add Python 3.13 to supported versions
+* Drop Python 3.8 from supported versions, because of poetry and time_machine dependencies
+* Add time_machine package compatibility (#19)
+* Add README commentary on the difference from pytest builtin "--duration" function (#18)
+* Replace separated code style packages with ruff
+* Upgrade poetry and package dependencies versions

 ### 1.4.0 (Mar 18, 2025)

-* Add command line option to write the measure report to a file instead of terminal
+* Add command line option to write the measure report to a file instead of terminal (#16)

 ### 1.3.1 (Sep 11, 2024)